tanoy009/ng4-geoautocomplete/README.md

 	  geoLatLangServiceUrl?: string;        //should be a server url which returns place object upon lat and lon.
-(GET request) geoLocDetailServerUrl?: string;       //should be a server url which returns place details upon placeID received by 'geoPredictionServerUrl' (GET request) geoCountryRestriction?: any;          //should be an array of country code where search should be restricted like ['in', 'us', 'pr', 'vi', 'gu', 'mp'] *(Default: 'no restriction')* serverResponseListHierarchy?: any;    //should be an array of key from where 'geoPredictionServer' data should be extracted. (see Example.) serverResponseatLangHierarchy?: any;  //should be an array of key from where 'geoLatLangService' data should be extracted. (see Example.) serverResponseDetailHierarchy?: any;  //should be an array of key from where 'geoLocDetailSerice' data should be extracted. (see Example.) resOnSearchButtonClickOnly?: boolean; //when output should be emmited when search button clicked only.
+(GET request) geoLocDetailServerUrl?: string;       //should be a server url which returns place details upon placeID received by 'geoPredictionServerUrl' (GET request) geoCountryRestriction?: any;          //should be an array of country code where search should be restricted like ['in', 'us', 'pr', 'vi', 'gu', 'mp'] *(Default: 'no restriction')* geoTypes?: any;                       //should be an array of Place types defined by [Google api](https://developers.google.com/places/web-service/autocomplete#place_types). geoLocation?: any;                    //should be an array in the format [latitude,longitude]. #### This feature will not work if country restriction is implimented. geoRadius?: number;                   //should be a number and should only be used with 'geoLocation'. serverResponseListHierarchy?: any;    //should be an array of key from where 'geoPredictionServer' data should be extracted. (see Example.) serverResponseatLangHierarchy?: any;  //should be an array of key from where 'geoLatLangService' data should be extracted. (see Example.) serverResponseDetailHierarchy?: any;  //should be an array of key from where 'geoLocDetailSerice' data should be extracted. (see Example.) resOnSearchButtonClickOnly?: boolean; //when output should be emmited when search button clicked only.